zakcali/pubmedapi/README.md

 32120362 , 24251359 // difficult for authorlist-for javascipt

-31258358 // difficult for substring tag <sub> </sub> for javascript
+31258358 // difficult for substring tag <sub> </sub> for javascript 25735358  // difficult, because doi is in ArticleId instead of ELocationID

 to-do: Some of the abstracts may be incomplete.
 It seems not so important.